FonsV/Pipeline_script/README.md

 # Pipeline_script
-run one *.bat after the other as defined by the jenkinsFile
+run one *.sh after the other as defined by the jenkinsFile